Joao4569/be-centered/README.md

 - __The Tile Display Section__

-  - The tile display section introduces the user to various techniques of balance and mindfulness by means of images and short introductory paragraphs.
+  - The tile display section introduces the user to various techniques of balance and mindfulness by means of images and short introductory paragraphs for each technique.

 ![tile-display-techniques](/assets/images/tile-display-techniques.png)

-  - There is also an introductory paragraph and image relevant to users in the greater Zürich area who are interested in participating in social sessions.
+  - There is also a tile row relevant to users in the greater Zürich area who are interested in participating in social sessions.

 ![tile-display-community](/assets/images/tile-display-community.png)

-  - Each tile row contains a link to more detailed information on each technique or to sign up for a newsletter.
+  - Each tile row contains a link to more detailed information for each technique topic or to sign up for a monthly newsletter.
+  - This is useful to the user as it makes it easier to navigate to the relevant page of interest.

 ![discover-balance-link](/assets/images/discover-balance-link.png)
 ![discover-mindfulness-link](/assets/images/discover-mindfulness-link.png)